Irenexzwen/3D-genome-gitbook/chap2/c-techs-chromosome-conformation-capture-coupled.md

-##2.3- C-Techs (chromosome conformation capture)-coupled
+##2.3 C-Techs (chromosome conformation capture)-coupled

 The foundamental object of 3C(Chromosome Conformation Capture) techniques and 3C-derived methods is to understand the physical wiring diagram of the genome by identifying the physical interaction between chromosomes.

-To capture the interaction (crosslink between strings), there are few steps to follow in general:
+To capture the interaction (crosslink between strings), there are few steps in general:
 - Take a snapshot of the flowing cells - **Crosslink** with fixative agent (formaldehyde)
 - Zoom in on crosslinked part and exclude untangled parts - **Digested** with a restriction enzyme
 - Analyze the components come from the same chromatin - **Reverse crosslink** and **sequence**
 - Finish the jigsaw puzzle and get the results - **Align** the reads and **summarize** the contacts

-Based on these general ideas, then we'll dive deeper by walking through two of the most popular  techniques and then briefly introduce some other methods.
+> Based on these general ideas, then we'll dive deeper by walking through two of the most popular  techniques and then briefly introduce some other methods.

 ### 2.3.1 Overivew of 3C methods

 ![](/assets/3creview.png)
-Figure I. Schematic Representation of Chromosome Conformation Capture (3C) and 3C-Derived Methods.
+*Figure I. Schematic Representation of Chromosome Conformation Capture (3C) and 3C-Derived Methods.
 These methods help to elucidate nuclear organization by detecting physical interactions between genetic elements located throughout the genome.
-Abbreviations: IP, immunoprecipitation; RE, restriction enzyme.
+Abbreviations: IP, immunoprecipitation; RE, restriction enzyme.*

 To better understand the difference between these methods, I'd like to distingush them between the following couple of aspects:

-#### 1) Specificity: one, all, many
+#### 1) Specificity - What is *one, all, many*
+‘1’, ‘Many’ and ‘All’ indicate how many loci are interrogated in a given experiment.
+For example, ‘1 versus All’ indicates that the experiment probes the interaction profile between 1 locus and all other potential loci in the genome.
+‘All versus All’ means that one can detect the interaction profiles of all loci, genome-wide, and their interactions with all other genomic loci [1].

 ### 2.2.1 One-to-one: